patrickbwarren/transam-triton/TRIMCC.md

 164A  CD 13 00  CALL    0013
 164D  C9        RET
 ```
-(there is more after this but it corresponds to string data and is omitted).
+(the remainder is truncated since it corresponds to string data).
 This is practically identical what one gets by loading `HEX2DEC_TAPE`
 into the Triton emulator using the 'I' function and disassembling it
 using TRAP.